OsaPL/Versus-Brawl/README.md

 # Features
 - 2/3/4 player support, with UI help and gamepad support
-- Play Coop on any level (👻custom levels support missing)
+- Play Coop on any level (levels support vary, relies on map makers)
+- Respawn/teleport button for coop partners.
 - Ability to change species, with each character having different stats and a unique trait
 - Players should no longer get their Id swapped, resulting in gamepads being always correctly arranged
 - New maps that arent just a gm_flatgrass, designed for game modes (👻6 planned, atleast 1 per mode)
 - Only a single level script and few basic prefabs needed to create a map.
 You can have a map ready in matter of minutes.
+- Ability to modify many parameters, for characters, gamemodes and maps.
 - Warmup before the game start (with preloading for smoother gameplay)
 - Easy to extend with new gamemodes (with even more options coming)
 - Pickup wacky powerups and be able to add your own with only few lines of code (👻need to create a better template for external use and add some documentation)